davidjohnmaccallum/My-Work-Journal/README.md

 This implies that architects or CTOs, rather than having a top down decision making role, have an enabling role.
 Creating a framework within which the people they lead are empowered to make decisions.

+# Teams build software

+3 September 2019

+Teams build software.
+If you want to build great software, build great teams.

+# Developers are creative people

+3 September 2019

+Developers are creative people.
+Give them great tools.
+Give them as much freedom as possible.
+Make sure they understand the reasons behind constraints and are free to engineer them away.

+# Freeze!

+19 September 2019

+We had conflict in the team yesterday because a code freeze was violated.
+It makes me think, this is a conflict that should not happen.
+The business wanted stability so that they could coordinate activities like user acceptance testing.
+Development was under pressure to get work completed.
+And these two good goals conflicted.
+The underlying problem was tight coupling between products.
+Two products depended on the same backend service.
+One product needed a change made, both products were affected.

 # Test coverage

 26 June 2020